-- 1 In the Navigation pane, click Processes. - 2 In the left pane, select the process that contains the revision you want to clone. - 3 In the Workflow Revisions list, select the revision you want to clone. - 4 In the Workflow Revision Tasks list, click Clone Revision. - 5 If you are cloning a workflow revision you built with a previous version of Aegis, upgrade the workflow to use the latest versions of the activities.
-For more information about upgrading an older workflow, see Section 4.15, "Deploying Activity Module Updates," on page 85. - 6 In the Workflow Designer, make the appropriate changes. - 7 On the Workflow tab, in the File group, click Save Workflow. - 8 Close the Workflow Designer.
+- 1 In the Navigation pane, click Processes. - 2 In the left pane, select the process that contains the revision you want to clone. - 3 In the Workflow Revisions list, select the revision you want to clone. - 4 In the Workflow Revision Tasks list, click Clone Revision. - 5 If you are cloning a workflow revision you built with a previous version of Workflow Automation, upgrade the workflow to use the latest versions of the activities.
+For more information about upgrading an older workflow, see Deploying Activity Module Updates. - 6 In the Workflow Designer, make the appropriate changes. - 7 On the Workflow tab, in the File group, click Save Workflow. - 8 Close the Workflow Designer.